blond-org/blond_common/__doc/source/index.rst

 Contents
 ========
-The Beam Longitudinal Dynamics code BLonD is a CERN software package for the simulatation of longitudinal beam dynamics in synchrotrons.
+The Beam Longitudinal Dynamics code BLonD is a CERN software package for the simulation of longitudinal beam dynamics in synchrotrons.

 Visit the BLonD website_ for more details and the github_ distribution to download the code.